arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 - Dedicated hardware
 - Billed per instance
 - No control over instance placement
-#### Capacity Reservations
+#### On-Demand Capacity Reservations
 - Ensure you have the available capacity in an AZ to launch EC2 instances when needed
+- Can reserve for a recurring schedule (ex. everyday from 9AM to 5PM)
-- Planned end-date for the reservation (no need for 1 or 3-year commitment)
+- No need for 1 or 3-year commitment (independent of billing discounts)
 - Need to specify the following to create capacity reservation:
 	    - AZ
 	    - Number of instances